slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Your real resume is a painful recounting of all your struggles."
 -- Naval Ravikant [1974]*

-Hints:
+There are two skill levels: still learning or confident.

-- Your resume should tell the reader why you more valuable to the company than the next person.
+Your resume should tell the reader why you more valuable to the company than the next person.
 You’ll show that with your experience.
 Tell HOW you accomplished your responsibilities better than the next person. ie. You are responsible for selling cars (so is every other car salesperson).
 You sold more cars than anyone else in the dealership for six months out of the last year.
 Which person would you hire.
-- There are two skill levels: still learning or confident.

 > *"Whatever makes you weird is probably your greatest asset."
 -- Joss Whedon [1964]*